SymfonyCasts/symfony-ux/sfcasts/turbo/login-redirect.md

 That makes sense!
 The Ajax request redirected to the login page.
-And so, the frame system *followed* that redirect and then looked for a `product-review` `<turbo-frame>` on that page... which it obviously doesn't have.
+And so, the frame system *followed* that redirect and then looked for a `product-review` `<turbo-frame>` *on* that page... which it obviously doesn't have.

-So the user experience here is not so great.
+So the user experience here is... not so great.
 But for any frames that have our `data-turbo-form-redirect` attribute, this problem is already fixed thanks to the system we just built!